onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 In Angular you're most likely using TypeScript which will tell you that you're using the input incorrectly so you won't need runtime type checking as it's in the build system and editor.

 * `Styles`
-In React you have to find your own way to manage styles in a way that works with your team.
-In Angular this is solved by using the browser API to emulate scoped styles as if you're using the Shadow DOM.
+In React you have to find your own way to manage styles in a way that works for your team.
+In Angular this is solved by using the browser API to emulate scoped styles like you're using the Shadow DOM.
 So, rather than having to choose which style library works for you, in Angular it's built-in.

 * `Storing State`
-Both frameworks allow you to store local state within the component which affects rendering to his child components.
+Both frameworks allow you to store local state within the component to affect rendering in child components.
 Angular also provides you with ways to wire up any sort of store with it's services.

 * `Event Handlers`
-While in React you have hard coded events, in Angular this isn't the case.
-In Angular you can use the framework's method of wiring up events that will work for any event name called Outputs.
+While in React you have hard coded events, this isn't the case in Angular.
+Angular's method for wiring up events uses a built-in feature called Outputs.
 In both frameworks you can also get a reference of the element to manually wire up the listener.

 * `State Change`
 While in React you must use `setState` in order to make sure your changes are reflected, in Angular you don't.
 In Angular you simply change the value in your component and the changes are batched and reflected automatically.
 Angular uses zone.js to track all asynchronous calls and this comes in handy when doing server-side rendering.